ankitmaloo/gmail-sidebar-drive/README.md

-# A Drive Add On for Gmail Sidebar
+# A Google Drive Add On for Gmail Sidebar
 A simple gmail add on to display all the drive folders and files in sidebar.

 **Problem:** G-Suite offers email, and G-Suite also offers Google Drive.
 Everytime I need to open a file, I need to go to drive/sheets/doc and then find the file and navigate.
 Google also provides a sidebar to add a few plugins or shortcuts, but does not provide access to Google Drive automatically.
 So, I made one.
 And, the basic mechanics were way too simple.
 Took me half an hour.